Want to know the secret to a great Instagram caption, check out our advice.

 *Bonus* I also love lists.
 Coming up with three words or sentences that go well with an image is like solving a puzzle for me and I tend to find myself using this a lot.

-Without further ado, get writing!
+These are the secret to a great Instagram caption!
 Good luck and remember what you say matters so say it the best way you know how.
 Most importantly keep it short, sweet, and real.